Ishika63/Mask_Detection/README.md

 A Mask Detection project using Python.

 ### About
 Masks play a crucial role in protecting the health of individuals against respiratory diseases, as is one of the few precautions available for COVID-19 in the absence of immunization.
-With this dataset, it is possible to create a model to detect people wearing masks, not wearing them, or wearing masks improperly.
+With this dataset, i created a model to detect people wearing masks, not wearing them, or wearing masks improperly.

 ### Dataset
 The dataset contains 3 folders labeled as to which class they belong to.